CagedEther/Nustory/Case_Study_Miami_BFI.md

 > *The Jungian archetype model is very useful because it taps into a set of human emotions that are universal.
 So it’s easy to use them to create messages with different archetypes that relate directly to the personas.*
 >
-> - Flavia Cespedes, MBA Student, University of Miami
+> - Flavia Cespedes, MBA Student, University of Miami Herbert Business School

 Once we had the messaging finalized, we needed to create accompanying visuals.
 Using text-to-image tool Midjourney, we created the following two ads for the first test: